 Kirk has approached the Texas Legislature with many of the same goals and strategies he pursued throughout his career in public service – building new coalitions, working with all sides, and preparing for Texas’ future.
+His top legislative priority has been working to ensure Texas provides children the opportunity to thrive with great public schools and ready access to healthcare.

 He served as chairman of the Texas Senate Democratic Caucus beginning in 2011 and continued in that position through the 2015 legislative session.

-After five legislative sessions, Kirk has been widely recognized for his idealism as well as his effectiveness.
+After six legislative sessions, Kirk has been widely recognized for his idealism as well as his effectiveness.
 Texas Monthly magazine recognized him as one of Texas’ 10 Best Legislators in 2009.
 It also named him Legislative Rookie of the Year in 2007 and gave him an Honorable Mention in its coverage of best legislators in 2011 and 2013.

 He also remains very involved in issues across Central Texas, including transportation and water planning.
 And he helped launch and serves on the board of a community bank in Bastrop County.